Conferences

 The title of the series pays homage to Giorgio de Chirico, one of Cerruti’s favourite artists, ten of whose paintings are preserved in the Collection.

-The first two Journals are: Alchemies of Colour (November 2024), an analysis of pigments in manuscripts and incunabula from the Collection, with essays by art historians and chemists, an unpublished short story by Tiziano Scarpa and a contribution by artist Mark Leckey; Morals of the Collection (May 2025), which investigates the phenomenology of the contemporary collector with texts by Michele Mari, Giuseppe Garrera, Elio Grazioli, Marco Vallora and a contribution by artist Gala Porras-Kim.
+The first two Journals are: Alchemies of Colour (November 2024), an analysis of pigments in manuscripts and incunabula from the Collection, with essays by art historians and chemists, an unpublished short story by Tiziano Scarpa and a contribution by artist Mark Leckey; Morale of the Collection (May 2025), which investigates the phenomenology of the contemporary collector with texts by Michele Mari, Giuseppe Garrera, Elio Grazioli, Marco Vallora and a contribution by artist Gala Porras-Kim.

 The third issue, The Shape of Italy, to be released in November 2025, on the occasion of Artissima, addresses the topic from different perspectives, including essays by Raffaele Bedarida and Stefano Chiodi, an unpublished short story by Helena Janeczek and a contribution by artist Alessandra Ferrini.